remcohaszing/estree-util-value-to-estree/README.md

 - `preserveReferences` (boolean, default: `false`) — If true, preserve references to the same object found within the input.
 This also allows to serialize recursive structures.
 If needed, the resulting expression will be an iife.
+- `customSerialize` (Function) — A function to customize the serialization of a value.
+It accepts the value to serialize as an argument.
+It must return the value serialized to an ESTree expression.
+If nothing is returned, the value is processed by the builtin logic.

 ## Examples

+### Transform unsupported values into plain objects

 By default custom types result in an error.
 If `options.instanceAsObject` is set to `true` however, they are turned into plain objects.